-This past summer, we reported on Google’s announcement that “page experience signals would be included in Google Search ranking.”
-The signals are meant to measure “how users perceive the experience of interacting with a web page and contribute to our ongoing work to ensure people get the most helpful and enjoyable experiences from the web.”
+This past summer, we shared Google’s announcement that “page experience signals would be included in Google Search ranking.”
+This new performance evaluation is meant to ensure users have the best and most helpful search experience possible.

-- Mobile-Friendliness: With Google’s constant focus on mobile-first, you should check to ensure your website is fully optimized for mobile.
+- Ensuring Your Site is Mobile-Friendly: With Google’s constant focus on mobile-first, you should perform a thorough review of your site to ensure it’s fully optimized for a mobile experience.

-If you’re overwhelmed with where to begin optimizing your WordPress sire to boost your Core Web Vitals, we’ve got some tips and tools for you to use to get your website in fighting shape for the May rollout for these new enhancements.
+If you’re overwhelmed with where to begin optimizing your WordPress site to boost your Core Web Vitals, we’ve got some tips and tools for you to use to get your website in fighting shape for the May rollout of these new enhancements.

 The Background Behind Great User Experience in Google Search